Prime Minister's Youth Council: Inception and launch

-Trudeau announced the formation of the council on Twitter on 19 June 2016, after which he fielded questions online.
+Creating a prime minister’s youth advisory council was a commitment put forward in the Liberal Party of Canada's platform during the 2015 Canadian federal election.
+Launching the council was further confirmed in Budget 2016, and Trudeau announced the call for applications to the council on Twitter on June 19, 2016, after which he fielded questions online.
 It was the first time he used social media to make a major announcement as Prime Minister.